tezjs-labs/tezjs-deploy-azure-static-webapp/README.md

-# Deploy to Firebase Hosting
+# Deploy to Azure Static Web App
 In this guide, you will learn how to deploy your tezjs site to Azure Static Web App.

 ## Deployed Url: